-Certain countries within the European Economic Area This report has been approved for publication in the United Kingdom by BNP Paribas London Branch.
+Certain countries within the European Economic Area

+This report has been approved for publication in the United Kingdom by BNP Paribas London Branch.
 BNP Paribas London Branch is authorised and supervised by the Autorité de Contrôle Prudentiel and authorised and subject to limited regulation by the Financial Services Authority.
 Details of the extent of our authorisation and regulation by the Financial Services Authority are available from us on request.

 This report has been approved for publication in France by BNP Paribas SA.
 BNP Paribas SA is incorporated in France with Limited Liability and is authorised by the Autorité de Contrôle Prudentiel (ACP) and regulated by the Autorité des Marchés Financiers (AMF).
 Its head office is 16, boulevard des Italiens 75009 Paris, France.

-16, boulevard des Italiens /SUUS Paris, France.
 This report is being distributed in Germany either by BNP Paribas London Branch or by BNP Paribas Niederlassung Frankfurt am Main, a branch of BNP Paribas S.A. whose head office is in Paris, France.
-BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frankfurt is authorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstelistungsagisicht (BaFin).
+BNP Paribas S.A. - Niederlassung Frankfurt am Main, Europa Allee 12, 60327 Frankfurt is authorised and supervised by the Autorité de Contrôle Prudentiel and it is authorised and subject to limited regulation by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin).

-Subject to inflicted regulation by the bundesanstalit for Final/2diensite/subjects (Barin).
-United States: This report is being distributed to US persons by BNP Paribas Securities Corp., or by a subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer BNP Paribas Securities Corp., a subsidiary of BNP Paribas, is a broker-dealer registered with the U.S. Securities and Exchange Commission and a member of the Financial Industry Regulatory Autho-rity and other principal exchanges.
+United States: This report is being distributed to US persons by BNP Paribas Securities Corp., or by a subsidiary or affiliate of BNP Paribas that is not registered as a US broker-dealer.
+BNP Paribas Securities Corp., a subsidiary of BNP Paribas, is a broker-dealer registered with the U.S. Securities and Exchange Commission and a member of the Financial Industry Regulatory Authority and other principal exchanges.
 BNP Paribas Securities Corp. accepts responsibility for the content of a report prepared by another non-U.S. affiliate only when distributed to U.S. persons by BNP Paribas Securities Corp.

 by BNP Paribas Securities Corp.

 Japan: This report is being distributed in Japan by BNP Paribas Securities (Japan) Limited or by a subsidiary or affiliate of BNP Paribas not registered as a financial instruments firm in Japan, to certain financial institutions defined by article 17-3, item 1 of the Financial Instruments and Exchange Law Enforcement Order.
-BNP Paribas Securities (Japan) Limited is a financial instru-ments firm registered according to the Financial Instruments and Exchange Law of Japan and a member of the Japan Securities Dealers Association and the Financial Futures Association of Japan.
-BNP Paribas Securities (Japan) Limited accepts responsibility for the content of a report response they another non-Japan affiliate only when distributed to Japanese based firms by BNP Japan.
-BMP Parloas Securities (Japan) Limited accepts responsibility for the content of a report prepared by another non-Japan affiliate only when distributed to Japanese based firms by BNP Paribas Securities (Japan) Limited.
+BNP Paribas Securities (Japan) Limited is a financial instruments firm registered according to the Financial Instruments and Exchange Law of Japan and a member of the Japan Securities Dealers Association and the Financial Futures Association of Japan.
+BNP Paribas Securities (Japan) Limited accepts responsibility for the content of a report Japan.
+BMP Paribas Securities (lapan) Limited accepts responsionally for the content of a report prepared by another non-lapan affiliate only when distributed to Japanese based firms by BNP Paribas Securities (Japan) Limited.
 Some of the foreign securities stated on this report are not disclosed according to the Financial Instruments and Exchange Law of Japan.
 Hong Kong: This report is being distributed in Hong Kong by BNP Paribas Hong Kong Branch, a branch of BNP Paribas whose head office is in Paris, France.
-BNP Paribas Hong Kong Branch is registered as a Licensed Bank under the Banking Ordinance and regulated by the Hong Kong Monstary (utbotiv, PNIP Paribas Hong Kong Branch)
+BNP Paribas Hong Kong Branch is registered as a Licensed Bank under the Banking Ordinance and regulated by the Hong Kong Monetary, Authority, PNIN Paribas Hong Kong Roach is a label a Pagificated Institution regulated.